 - Deliberately misspell or invent words that are related to who you are or what you do.
 Do you provide case-based dictionary and thesaurus help?
 Call your site “Dictosaurus”.
-Here’s a personal blog that does this well:
+Get creative!

 Keep your website’s purpose in mind.
 It’s fine to use something fun and crazy for a personal blog, but you should have something at least understandable (and a little professional) for a business website.

 If your website is your online portfolio or a means of promoting your freelancing business, a good option is using your own name for the title – for example, yourname.com.
 This might strike you as too forward, but it will tell people who you are without them needing to dig into your profile at all.
 This enables you to build yourself and your authority as a brand.
 Neil Patel, for example, has positioned himself as an online marketing guru by branding his name:

-- They provide context for your title, if it doesn’t already clearly indicate what you do.
+- Provide context for your title, if it doesn’t already clearly indicate what you do.

-- They emphasize or draw attention to the purpose of your site.
+- Emphasize or draw attention to the purpose of your site.

-- They contain keywords that will help your site show up in searches.
+- Contain keywords that will help your site show up in searches.

 You could have the coolest title in the world – say, for example, Shiny Betrayed Dinosaur – but without a tagline, people aren’t going to know that your site is a personal travel blog about your experiences exploring new and exciting places.